First Timers Guide

 Ski and Snowboard Additions or Alternatives

 Mount Pakenham is a complete Winter Outdoor Recreation Centre.
-In addition to skiing and snowboarding, we offer; 10 km of snowshoe trails, snow tubing, and snowshoeing, orienteering, and nature discovery as part of our Winter-Outdoor-Wonder "WOW" Program.
+In addition to skiing and snowboarding, we offer; 10 km of snowshoe trails, and snowshoeing, orienteering, and nature discovery as part of our Experiential "Wonder" Program.
 With all of these fun and exciting options, there's no need to hibernate this winter.

 SEE YOU ON THE SLOPES!